From left to right: Oksana, Svetlana, Alex, Ayisha, Sevda

 Dr. Alexander Knebel

-Alex studied Chemistry (B.Sc.) and Material and Nanochemistry (M.Sc.) at Leibniz University Hannover, where he earned his Dr. rer. nat. in 2018.
-Under the supervision of Prof. Dr. Jürgen Caro at the Institute of Physical Chemistry and Electrochemistry (PCI), he completed his doctoral research in a remarkable 2.5 years under the title: “Switching the gas transport of metal-organic framework thin film membranes with external stimuli”.
-His PhD included a six-month appointment as a Visiting Researcher in Prof. Dr. Jorge Gascon’s group at KAUST (Saudi Arabia), where he was involved in catalysis and porous liquids, laying the foundation for his postdoctoral studies.
-Following his doctorate, he continued at Leibniz University Hannover as a Postdoctoral Fellow before joining the group of Prof. Dr. Christof Wöll at the Karlsruhe Institute of Technology (KIT) in 2019.
-Within 1 year, he was promoted to Junior Sub-Group Leader at the Institute of Functional Interfaces (IFG) in 2020.
-In June 2021, Alex was awarded the prestigious Carl-Zeiss Foundation “Breakthrough” Fellowship in a competitive process by an election committee, allowing him to establish his independent research group at the Otto Schott Institute of Materials Research (OSIM) at Friedrich Schiller University Jena.
-His group is hosted by Prof. Dr.-Ing.
-Lothar Wondraczek at the Chair of Glass Science.
+Alex’s academic journey began at Leibniz University Hannover, where he completed both his B.Sc. in Chemistry and his M.Sc. in Material and Nanochemistry.
+He stayed at the university’s Institute of Physical Chemistry and Electrochemistry (PCI) to pursue a PhD under the guidance of Prof. Dr. Jürgen Caro.
+Alex completed his doctoral research in an impressive two and a half years, finishing in 2018 with a thesis focused on switching gas transport in metal-organic framework (MOF) thin-film membranes.
+During his PhD, Alex spent six months as a visiting researcher in Prof. Dr. Jorge Gascon’s group at KAUST in Saudi Arabia.
+His work there on catalysis and porous liquids provided the technical groundwork for much of his later research.
+After a brief period as a postdoctoral fellow in Hannover, Alex joined Prof. Dr. Christof Wöll’s team at the Karlsruhe Institute of Technology (KIT) in 2019.
+His career progressed quickly; by 2020, he was promoted to Junior Sub-Group Leader at the Institute of Functional Interfaces (IFG).
+In June 2021, Alex reached a major milestone when he was awarded the prestigious “Breakthrough” Fellowship from the Carl-Zeiss Foundation.
+This competitive award allowed him to establish his own independent research group at the Otto Schott Institute of Materials Research (OSIM) at Friedrich Schiller University Jena.
+His group is currently hosted by the Chair of Glass Science, led by Prof. Dr.-Ing.
+Lothar Wondraczek.

 Visiting Researchers